 If this is not simplistic and clearly laid out in an intuitive navigation, they will most likely bounce from the site.

-4. Focus on a Great Design
+4. Focus On A Great Design

 Good website design is intuitive and builds trust with a user.
+A good website design is also a signal of quality.

-5. Keep Mobile Top-of-Mind
+5. Keep Mobile Top-Of-Mind

 Mobile users have even less patience than desktop users.